Karsen Dorwart

-Karsen Dorwart (born September 17, 2002) is an American professional ice hockey forward for the Lehigh Valley Phantoms in the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Karsen Dorwart (born September 17, 2002) is an American professional ice hockey forward for the Charlotte Checkers of the American Hockey League (AHL).
+He previously played for the Philadelphia Flyers of the National Hockey League (NHL).

 Early and personal life

 Karsen Dorwart was born on September 17, 2002 to Gregg and Janelle Dorwart in Sherwood, Oregon.
 His parents are originally from Minnesota.
 He has one sister, Kalli.

 Dorwart cites the Portland Winterhawks as one of the sources for his interest in hockey.
 His family were season ticket members for the Winterhawks and Dorwart would attend their practices, as well as skate on the same rink as them in his youth.

 Dorwart attended and played hockey for the Hotchkiss School, but earned his diploma from the University of Nebraska High School.
 While at Michigan State University he was enrolled as an Advertisement Management major.

 Dorwart is good friends with former Sioux Falls Stampede and Michigan State University teammate Daniel Russell.